-I’ve known about lymphatic drainage massage for many years now but I didn’t really know the benefits or even how it worked.
-I had never experienced one either.
-However, knowing lymphatic drainage massage existed turned out to be a big help not once, but twice, for our family in the last five months….
+I had known about lymphatic drainage massage but I didn’t really know all of the benefits.
+Plus, I had never experienced one either.
+However, having a lymphatic drainage massage turned out to be a huge help!

-About five months after my husband’s puffy eye incident the exact same thing happened to me!
-The only difference was that instead of it happening to both eyes it only happened to one (thank goodness.)
+About five months after my husband’s puffy eye incident, I woke up with the same thing.
+The only difference was that instead of it happening to both eyes it only happened to one.
 The up-close photo below gives you a good idea of how bad it was.
 But just like my husband, I felt totally fine otherwise.

-To this day we don’t know what could have possibly caused the puffy eye problem, we have speculated that maybe it’s a reaction to a tea, herb, supplement or something that we have in the house but don’t use frequently (we certainly wouldn’t use it at all if we knew we would wake up looking so awful!)
-But we really just don’t know what caused it.
-We also don’t know how long it would have lasted.
-What we do know though is that if we went to a doctor they probably wouldn’t be able to do too much.
+To this day we don’t know what could have possibly caused the puffy eye problem.
+We have speculated that maybe it’s a reaction to a tea, herb or supplement we don’t use regularly.
+We also don’t know how long it would have lasted without a lymphatic drainage massage.
+However, if we had just went to a doctor they probably wouldn’t be able to do too much.
 Maybe they would prescribe steroids or suggest an antihistamine, but they wouldn’t be able to do anything manually.

 I’m just so glad I knew about something–lymphatic drainage massage– that worked incredibly fast and had zero side effects.

-The day it happened to me was Passover and we were supposed to be going to our friends house for my very first Seder dinner (a Jewish Passover tradition.)
-There was no way I could go looking the way I looked with my eyes so puffy but the therapist couldn’t see me until 5 pm and the dinner was at 7 pm.
-By the time I got off the massage table at the end of the session, the swelling had gone down by about 50% and by the time we got to the Seder dinner I was 90% better.
-I also noticed feeling unusually relaxed while having the lymphatic drainage massage therapy and that feeling, along with also feeling incredibly rejuvenated, lasted throughout the evening.
+By the time I got off the massage table, the swelling had gone down by about 50%.
+Then, by the time we got to our event I was 90% better.
+I also noticed feeling unusually relaxed while having the lymphatic drainage massage therapy.
+That feeling, along with also feeling incredibly rejuvenated, lasted throughout the evening.

-ANSWER BY NICOLE: Yes!
-I learned the lymphatic system is foundational to good health.
+The lymphatic system is foundational to good health.
 It’s main function is to cleanse both internal and external toxins and protect our body from harmful invaders.
-Thus, the lymphatic system plays a key role in both our immune function and cellular health.
+Thus, the lymph system plays a key role in both our immune function and cellular health.
 I can’t say it more simply than that.
 But there is also plenty to say about the broad range of health needs for which lymph drainage is an excellent tool to support.

 It is important to understand that the lymphatic system is foundational to the immune system.
 It is essential for protecting us from illness and damaging, disease-provoking inflammation.
 Basically, the lymphatic system is the body’s cellular “waste removal system.”
 It is a network of lymph nodes and capillaries that carry away fluids from all tissues of the body, gathering the waste so it can ultimately be excreted out by our organs of elimination.
 With the assistance of the network of lymph capillaries and nodes, immune cells can travel around neutralizing pathogens, such as bacteria and mold, averting disease and infection.
 Keeping your lymphatic system functioning properly, directly contributes to overall health; a stronger lymphatic system means a more resilient and responsive immunity.

 A lymphatic drainage massage is not at all like a standard Swedish or deep tissue massage.
 It is specifically designed to activate the movement of the valves in the superficial lymph capillaries which accelerates the flow of lymph (waste fluids) to cleanse the tissues.
 It feels very gentle, it does not press into muscles at all but rather moves skin laterally.
-A lymphatic drainage massage is also repetitive, which can be quite soothing and hypnotic almost.
+A type of massage is also repetitive, which can be quite soothing and hypnotic almost.
 Lymph drainage treatments can be used to reduce pain, and can be used when other forms of massage are too forceful for the recipient.y

-ANSWER BY NICOLE: Pretty much anyone in a situation in which cleansing/ detoxification is called for – this is because the lymphatic system is the means for clearing waste from cells.
+Pretty much anyone in a situation in which cleansing/ detoxification is called for would benefit from a lymphatic drainage massage.
+This is because the lymphatic system is the means for clearing waste from cells.
 That waste still has to be evacuated by the bladder or bowels, so for example if you are doing a juice fast, you can use lymph drainage to assist the bowel in emptying.
 But you don’t have to wait for a dietary fast!
 You can use lymphatic drainage massage at any time to help your body cleanse.

 And, just as important, it’s worth noting lymph drainage can be used for inflammatory conditions of all kinds—such as a sprained ankle, a knee recovering from joint replacement therapy, sinus congestion, or a swollen arm following radiation for cancer treatment.

-Lymphatic drainage massage is also used to help reduce pain and soreness after a rigorous workout.
+This type of massage also used to help reduce pain and soreness after a rigorous workout.
 The gentle, rythmic treatment produces a whole-body relaxation effect, while it interrupts nociceptor (pain) signals which further helps reduce pain.

-QUESTION: Is there anything that can be done to naturally enhance the body’s lymphatic drainage system other than have a lympthatic drainage massage?
-For example, I have heard that rebounding (on a trampoline) supports lymphatic drainage to flush toxins.
-Is this true?
+Is there anything that can be done to naturally enhance the body’s lymphatic drainage system other than have a lympthatic drainage massage?

-ANSWER BY NICOLE: I am not a nutritionist let alone a doctor, but I encourage all my patients to become knowledgeable about their own health needs and common sense wellness practices – including clean food and water of course!
+I encourage everyone to become knowledgeable about their own health needs and common sense wellness practices – including clean food and water of course!

 Herbal teas that help the body’s natural immune and elimination processes can be utilized.
 Although not a complete list by any means, a few herbs that help enhance the body’s natural detoxification process include burdock, licorice root, fennel and aloe vera.
 Gaia makes a great “Cleanse & Detox” tea that includes these and other detox-enhancing herbs, by the way.
 (Note: you can buy Gaia Cleanse & Detox Tea on Amazon.)